 Several techniques, such as the wavelet transform, allow filtering while reducing or avoiding the Gibbs phenomenon.
 The application of the discrete wavelet transform to signal processing has yielded good results in avoiding the Gibbs effect.
 The discrete wavelet transform decomposes a signal with a variety of basis functions that have compact support in both the signal and the frequency domains.
 This local support allows the wavelet transform to identify not only the frequencies present in a signal but also the location of the frequencies.
 The high-frequency components of signal can be identified and isolated from the high-frequency noise.
-This the journal Nature.
-His letter to the editor was the result of a discussion in the scientific community of the "convergence of the partial sums of certain Fourier series in the neighborhood of [a signal] discontinuity."
-It was noticed that for a square wave, the reconstruction showed decaying oscillations at the discontinuities (1).
-The amplitude of the ringing is usually in the neighborhood of 9% of the jump discontinuity (2).
+This provides the groundwork for the capabilities of local filtering (4,5).
+The wavelet transform is a powerful tool but can be difficult to use because of the complexity of selecting the proper basis function and the nonlinear process of filtering the wavelet coefficients.
+In addition to the wavelet-based filtering methods, there are many modern strategies for filtering images, such as the gaussian smoothing method with a Dirichlet integral to measure the smoothness (6), the anisotropic diffusion method (7), the Rudin-Osher-Fatemi total variation method (8) and its iterated version (9), the neighborhood and the Wiener local empiric filters (10), the discrete universal denoiser (11), and unsupervised information-theoretic, adaptive filtering (12).
+Many of these methods have been developed for pictures comprising flat regions.
+MRI and CT images fall into this category, but emission nuclear medicine images do not.

 Received Dec.
 22, 2008; revision accepted Mar.
 16, 2009.

-For correspondence contact: Gengsheng Lawrence Zeng, UCAIR, 729 Arapeen Dr., Salt Lake City, UT 84108.
+For correspondence contact: Gengsheng Lawrence Zeng, UCAIR, 729